eclipse-vertx/vert.x/core_manual_ruby.md

 A one shot timer calls an event handler after a certain delay, expressed in milliseconds.

-To set a timer to fire once you use the `Vertx.set_timer` function passing in the delay and specifying a handler block which will be called when after the delay:
+To set a timer to fire once you use the `Vertx.set_timer` method passing in the delay and specifying a handler block which will be called when after the delay:

-    Vertx.set_timer(1000) do
+    timer_id = Vertx.set_timer(1000) do |timer_id|
         puts 'And one second later this is printed' end

     puts 'First this is printed'

+The return value of the method is a unique timer id.
+You can use this to subsequently cancel the timer.
+The timer id is also passed into the handler block.

 ## Periodic Timers

 You can also set a timer to fire periodically by using the `set_periodic` function.
 There will be an initial delay equal to the period.
 The return value of `set_periodic` is a unique timer id (number).
 This can be later used if the timer needs to be cancelled.
 The argument passed into the timer event handler is also the unique timer id:

-    id = Vertx.set_timer(1000) do
+    timer_id = Vertx.set_timer(1000) do |timer_id|
         puts 'And every second this is printed' end